-A survey was also conducted on the attitudes and preferences of Hawaii non-commercial fishers (see Madge et al. 2016).
+Madge et al. (2016) conducted a survey on the attitudes and preferences of Hawaii noncommercial fishers.
 Nearly all survey respondents were male (96%).
 Their average age was 53, and, on average, they had engaged in non-commercial saltwater fishing in Hawaii for 31 years.
 The majority had household income equal to or greater than \$60,000, reported high levels of education, and reflected a large racial diversity (primarily various Asian ethnicities and White).
 They primarily fished via private motorboat (61%), followed by shore, including beach, pier, and bridge (38%).
 Offshore trolling and whipping/casting, and free-dive spearfishing were the most frequent gears reported as "always" used, and a majority of respondents reported using multiple gears on a single fishing trip.